Unfun: Release and reissues

 Unfun saw release in May 1990 through Shredder Records; the artwork features a cat named Sammy, which lived with Schwarzenbach and his girlfriend in their New York City apartment.
-Schwarzenbach explained that he would often rest on the floor while Sammy would be resting on the couch watching him.
+Schwarzenbach explained that he often rested on the floor while the animal was resting on the couch watching him.
 He "kept thinking, this is really cool looking, he looks larger than life, and there was a certain comic element there as well", and decided to take photographs of Sammy.

-They promoted it with a ten-week long cross-country trek across North America, which marked their first tour, with Econochrist, between June and September 1990.
-Schwarzenbach had booked the tour himself using his father's phone card and a copy of Maximum Rocknroll guide to venues Book Your Own Fuckin' Life.
-Schwarzenbach's father had given him the card in the event of emergencies and was in trouble with him afterwards; he reasoned that "everything's an emergency when you're on tour".
-In hindsight, he said had no concept of "what I was doing – and it shows"; he estimated that they had around six positives shows, with the rest being "maybe 25 utterly forgettable metal-club-in-Florida-type shows".
+The cover photograph was eventually supplied by Brendan Murdock of Mood Swing, while Wade Graham contributed the back photo.
+Jawbreaker, Murray Bowles, and Paul Robinson also provided insert photos; the latter of these also took the live photograph on the back cover.
+The band promoted the album with a ten-week-long cross-country trek across North America, which marked their first tour, between June and September 1990.
+They were accompanied for this trek by Econochrist and Filth.
+Schwarzenbach had booked the tour, dubbed the Fuck 90 tour, himself using his father's phone card and a copy of Book Your Own Fuckin' Life, Maximum Rocknroll's guide to venues.
+Schwarzenbach's father had given him the card in the event of emergencies and was in trouble with him afterwards; he reasoned that "everything's an emergency when you're on tour."
+In hindsight, he said he had no concept of "what I was doing – and it shows"; he estimated that Jawbreaker had around six positive shows, with the rest being "maybe 25 utterly forgettable metal-club-in-Florida-type shows".